Who We Are

 +39 (340) 978-3337 (UTC+1)

-Callie Pople is a Research Associate and Futurepast’s Training Manager.
-Callie manages Futurepast’s training programs and undertakes research assignments for Futurepast clients.
+Callie Pople is Futurepast’s Business Development Manager.
+Callie manages Futurepast’s training programs, undertakes research assignments for Futurepast clients, and oversees sales and marketing.
 Callie graduated from the University of Arizona with a Bachelor of Science degree in Environmental Studies and a minor in Marketing.